FadumaD/ReadmeGenerater-9/README.md

       [License](#license)
   ## Description
   This applicatipn creates a readme file for you very quickly and professionally.
 You answer all the question and it provides you with a README.md file that you could attach to any project.
 It had all the key parts in it that make it a good read me for example the usage and contributors sometime those things are forgotten from a readme file.
+Challenge will require the use of the Inquirer package, ensure that you install and use Inquirer version 8.2.4.

   ## Requirements
   undefined